Experienced Lawyers Defending Against Underage Drinking and Driving

 Because of this, anyone who has been ticketed needs to have an experienced underage DUI attorney from Sieben Edmunds Miller working on their behalf.

-Additional Consequences for Underage DWI in Minneapolis & St. Paul MN
+Additional Consequences for Underage DWI in Minnesota

 Even if a person escapes with just a stiff fine, there may well be longer-term damage to a young person.
 The most-serious impact on a young person is that a conviction record could well have a negative affect on their ability to attend the college of their choice, obtain employment especially if the job requires driving, and can raise red flags for employers, admission officials, and even rental agents when it is time to get an apartment.
 Beyond this, the young person’s license to drive will be revoked for at least 30 days, and often much longer.
 Also, it could prevent someone from obtaining a learner’s permit or a new license until the individual is 18.